Updated on March 22, 2023

 The first thing you need to do is go around your home and eliminate the things which attract roaches.
 This step may not get rid of them, but it will disrupt their scent trails and give you a fighting chance.

-- Ensure all foods are securely sealed in their containers and discard any that appear compromised.
+7. Ensure all fresh or leftover foods are securely sealed in their containers and discard any that appear compromised.

-- Feed pets only what they’ll eat in one meal, rather than giving them food for an entire day.
+8. Feed pets only what they’ll eat in one meal, rather than giving them food for an entire day and store the pet food securely.

 Phase 2: Break Out the Natural Remedies

 The nice thing about using natural remedies is the ability to use multiple methods at once without having to leave your home for supplies.
-Here are some great options you can mix and match to take out most (or even all) of the roach invasion force.
+Here are some great options you can mix and match to take out most (or even all) of the cockroach population.

 #1 – Adhesive Strips/Glue Traps